laurabubble1/BabyNames/README.md

 1. Clone the git repository on your computer :
     - git clone https://github.com/laurabubble1/BabyNames.git
-cd your-repo-name

 2. Make sure you have python installed on your terminal.

+3. After going inside of the repository :
-3. python3 -m http.server 8000
+    - python3 -m http.server 8000

 4. Go to localhost:8000 to use the web interface.